-A concept car that never was but, in most car lovers hearts should have been made into a production vehicle, since it showed the natural evolution as well as paid homage to the grand coupés like 350 GT, 400 GT, Miura, Espada, Islero and Jarama.
+A concept car that never was but, in most car lover's hearts should have been made into a production vehicle since it showed the natural evolution as well as paid homage to the grand coupés like 350 GT, 400 GT, Miura, Espada, Islero, and Jarama.

 The Lamborghini Estoque was introduced at the 2008 Paris Motor Show as a concept for a $230,000 four-door sedan.
-It has a 5.2 litre V10, the same as the Lamborghini Gallardo, although there had been speculation that this would be replaced by a V12, V8, or possibly even a hybrid or a turbo-diesel engine.
+It has a 5.2 liter V10, the same as the Lamborghini Gallardo, although there had been speculation that this would be replaced by a V12, V8, or possibly even a hybrid or a turbo-diesel engine.

 But, it was never meant to be it seems, since shortly after it's debut the idea was scrapped and it became the talking point of many car lovers and journalists from that moment on.
-In most peoples opinions the car should have been made and it could easily have competed with Ferrari and Maserati's grand touring machines.
+In most people's opinions, the car should have been made and it could easily have competed with Ferrari and Maserati's grand touring machines.

 This is what Lamborghini write about their concept car that never saw itself going into production:

 The Estoque concept car is a four-door super sports car that enhances the tradition of the brand with totally new versatility.
 Suited for daily driving, it is the perfect match for a multi-faceted lifestyle.

 Conceptually speaking, the Estoque expresses the idea of a Lamborghini which is both a top-class super sports car and a highly practical GT.
 A car with unique, unmistakable style.